tektoncd/cli/README.md

   sudo apt update && sudo apt install -y tektoncd-cli
   ```

-  this may works with older releases but that hasn't been tested.
+  The PPA may work with older releases, but that hasn't been tested.

   * [Binary DEB package](https://github.com/tektoncd/cli/releases/download/v0.6.0/cli_0.6.0_Linux-64bit.deb)

-  On any other Debian or Ubuntu based distro, you can simply install the binary package directly with `dpkg` :
+  On any other Debian or Ubuntu based distro, you can simply install the binary package directly with `dpkg`:

   ```shell
   curl -LO https://github.com/tektoncd/cli/releases/download/v0.6.0/cli_0.6.0_Linux-64bit.deb